fuzzygroup/blog/_posts/2019-11-26-using-eternal-terminal-with-osx-and-aws-including-ansible-support.md

     ---

-    - name: Configure servers with ruby support for single user
+    - name: Configure servers for use with Eternal Terminal
       hosts: all
       become: true
       remote_user: ubuntu